Do I qualify for the Canada Child Benefit?

-Diapers, sleepless nights and miniature everything became part of your life recently.
+Diapers, sleepless nights, and miniature everything became part of your life recently.
 Or, maybe your family is expecting a new addition and you’re getting all your soon-to-be rubber ducks in a row.
 Either way, you’re probably wondering if you qualify for the Canada Child Benefit (CCB).
-This is a new benefit that was created in 2016, and it’s a non-taxable monthly payment from the federal government.
-It’s the Canada Revenue Agency’s (CRA) way of recognizing that raising kids means a few more expenses, and it’s paid to eligible families to help with the cost of raising children, depending on your household income.
+This benefit is a tax-free monthly payment from the federal government.
+It’s paid to eligible families to help with the cost of raising children, depending on their household income.

 Will I receive CCB payments?

-In order to be eligible to receive the CCB, parents need to meet these conditions:
+In order to be eligible to receive the CCB, families need to meet these conditions:

 - You need to live with the child, and the child must be under the age of 18